 I'm a long-time Comic-Con attendee that uses the system every year.
 I was shut out of the hotels on this day last year and spent like five hours to learn that I was shut out.
 This year I spent exactly four minutes on-line and went to watch a basketball game and when I got back I had my fourth choice.
 So for me, this worked out great.
 However, I honestly don't care where I stay.
 I can't imagine there were too many people psyched to get their 12th choice, but for me the only requirement is I stay in at least one new hotel every year to learn what they're like.
 So my needs are different.

-What about you?
-Did you like the new system?
 I'm particularly interested if anyone had problems that weren't simply related to more people wanting hotel rooms than were available.
 Because that's not changing any time soon, and certainly wasn't going to change with a lottery-type system.

 Oh, and by the way: maybe check your spam if you never got an e-mail?
 That's how my program scanned the incoming Travel Planners missive.

 photo by Whit Spurgeon; he got his 10th choice